 St. Joseph Cathedral in Buffalo, Cathedral in Downtown Buffalo, United States

-The building was founded in 1847 and dedicated in 1855, later being consecrated in 1863 as Buffalo's first Catholic cathedral.
-These milestones marked the growth and establishment of the Catholic church's role in the city during the 1800s.
+The cathedral was founded in 1847, dedicated in 1855, and consecrated in 1863 as Buffalo's first Catholic cathedral.
+Its early years reflect the growth of the Catholic community in the region during the 1800s.

 The cathedral serves as the spiritual center for Buffalo's Catholic community, hosting regular worship and major religious ceremonies that shape religious life in the city.
 It reflects the deep Catholic heritage that has defined the area for generations.